cortex-js/compute-engine/src/docs/reference-linear-algebra.md

 [&quot;**Diagonal**&quot;, _matrix_]{.signature}

-Returns the diagonal of the matrix.
+Returns the diagonal of the matrix, that is the list of all the elements on the diagonal of the matrix.

 ```json example
 ["Diagonal", ["List", ["List", 1, 2], ["List", 3, 4]]]